ITCUI-XJTLU/DAESC-GPU/bioinformatics_pipeline/README.md

 # if you do not want to wait, please use our script so that you can run the command on SLURM
 # The whole process will take about 5 hours to finish.
 Hope you can wait for it.
 Because you do not need to do anything to deal with environment but waiting.
+# the script may not need 100 GB memory to run.
+But we recommend you to use a large memory, because the compressed file is above 30 GB.
 sbatch \
   --job-name=dl_ref \
   --output=logs/dl_ref_%j.out \